Direct Energy Deposition

 Most of the systems are powder-fed systems so-called blown powder systems.

-optic fiber through into the head and laser window is positioned in the center of the head.
+optic fibre through into the head and laser window is positioned in the centre of the head.
 The head is mounted in the chuck of a CNC- multi-axis machine or on an industrial robot.